ivoras/daisy/README.md

 ## Querying the blockchain

 All the blocks in the blockchain can be queried by using a command such as `./daisy query "SELECT COUNT(*) FROM wikinews_titles"` (note the quotes!).
 This will iterate over all the blocks, and in those blocks where the query is successful, will output the results to stdout as JSON objects separated by newlines.
+Of course, this is limited to read-only queries.

 ## Adding data to the blockchain